Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: The ``Missing Matter'' Between Scales

-which means the ``missing matter'' at the galactic scale seems about $4.6\sim6.7$ times larger than the baryonic matter, consistent with the optical observations that the ``dark matter'' density is about 5 times the visible baryonic matter.
-According to the monotonicity of the Ricci flow, $\Delta R$ is non-negative, so the ``missing matter'' $\Delta\rho$ is always non-negative as well.
+which generally means the ``missing matter'' in the invisible halo of galaxy at the galactic scale seems about $4.6\sim6.7$ times larger than the baryonic matter in the luminary region of galaxy, roughly consistent with the cosmological observations that the ``dark matter'' density is about 5 times the visible baryonic matter.
+And according to the monotonicity of the Ricci flow, $\Delta R$ is non-negative, so the ``missing matter'' $\Delta\rho$ is always non-negative as well, which is also consistent with the observational fact that no dark matter with negative mass.
+From this point of view, it is very possible that the so called ``dark matter'' is just a mirage of the Ricci flow of curvature.
+As long as the Ricci flow of spacetime is real in physics, this kind of ``dark matter'' is inevitable, at least contribute to a portion of the dark matter in the conventional sense, even if not the whole.